difference between iep and 504

 In conclusion, both IEP and 504 plans are designed to ensure that students with disabilities receive the support they need to succeed in school.
 However, the IEP provides more comprehensive, individualized support, while the 504 Plan focuses on removing barriers to learning.
 Parents and guardians can work with educators and school administrators to determine which plan is best for their child’s needs.

-See also difference between while and do while
+See also difference between unicellular and multicellular organism

 Table difference between iep and 504